Majorca Weather October Averages, Spain

 Extreme Temperatures In Majorca In October

-The highest recorded temperature for Majorca in October is a scorching 33°C, with the lowest recorded a brisk 4°C.
+The highest recorded temperature for Majorca in October is a scorching 33°C, with the lowest recorded at a brisk 4°C.

 How Rainy Is Majorca In October?